How it works

 When your application is received it will be acknowledged within 5 working days.
 If the application form is not fully completed or you have not sent us the additional information we ask for, we may send it back to you or keep it on hold until the additional information is received.

-Complete applications are reviewed by a Grants & Donor Services Officer who may contact you by telephone or visit you.
+Complete applications are reviewed by a Grants & Programmes Officer who may contact you by telephone or visit you.

 If your project is particularly urgent we may be able to operate a ‘fast track’ process.
 Please contact us for more information.